Tertiary education providers in Australia and New Zealand are issuing certified digital documents to their students and graduates.

 Viewing and verifying the PDF file

-Certified documents viewed in Adobe Acrobat Reader have a blue ribbon above the document stating: “Certified by the issuing University… all signatures are valid”.
+Certified documents viewed in Adobe Acrobat Reader have a blue ribbon above the document stating: “Certified by the issuing education provider… all signatures are valid”.
 Documents that have been tampered with or modified show a red X and error message in the blue ribbon.When viewing the PDF document, you need to ensure that:

 - you are using the most recent version of Adobe Acrobat Reader (not your browser),